tmpfs/pageloop/data/app/docs/data-model/index.md

 #### Application

-An application is the collection of source files for the web application, typically it is loaded from the filesystem.
+An application represents the collection of source files for the web application, typically it is loaded from the filesystem.

+Applications are referenced by name.

-It has a group of files which are assigned URLs matching their path relative to the application root.
+Files added to an application are assigned URLs matching their path relative to the application root.

 Markdown and HTML files need special treatment so files ending with the `.html`, `.md` and `.markdown` extensions are added to a collection of pages and have additional fields including a pointer to the underlying file.